 Before deciding whether to offer a plan or what kind of plan to offer, consult with several plan sponsors to determine the best plan for the business and the employees.

-As Director of Retirement and Life Planning for Horsesmouth, Elaine Floyd helps advisors better serve their clients by understanding the practical and technical aspects of retirement income planning.
-A former wirehouse broker, she earned her CFP® designation in 1986.
+Elaine Floyd, CFP® is Director of Retirement and Life Planning for Horsesmouth, LLC, where she helps people understand the practical and technical aspects of retirement income planning.